smlabto/polidashboard/README.md

 3. A front end, written in vanilla javascript with EJS and D3.js | `/webapp`

-4. An API built on FastAPI that handles processing of wordcloud data | `/keywords_extractor`
+4. A FastAPI module that creates a wordcloud based on ads creatives | `/keywords_extractor`

-5. A Mongo database
+5. A MongoDB database

-## ❇️ Running the App
+## ❇️ Installing and Running the App

 Install npm dependencies and run node application:
 `npm i` > `node webapp/app.js`